krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

 - **Can be implemented based on arrays**: Stacks, queues, hash tables, trees, heaps, graphs, matrices, tensors (arrays with dimensions $\geq 3$), etc.
 - **Can be implemented based on linked lists**: Stacks, queues, hash tables, trees, heaps, graphs, etc.

 After initialization, linked lists can still adjust their length during program execution, so they are also called "dynamic data structures".
 After initialization, the length of arrays cannot be changed, so they are also called "static data structures".
-It is worth noting that arrays can achieve length changes by reallocating memory, thus possessing a certain degree of "dynamism".
+It is worth noting that arrays can change length by reallocating memory, thus retaining a limited degree of flexibility.

 !!! tip